kanevk/markdown-cv/_posts/2020-07-29-Kamen-Kanev-CV.md

 `2013-∞`
 __Faculty of Mathematics and Informatics, Sofia University, Bulgaria__

-Studied Bachelor Degree in Computer Science

 `2008-2013`
 __School of Mathematics and Nature sciences, Haskovo, Bulgaria__

-Graduated as Mathematician of class 2013
+ - Graduated as Mathematician of class 2013
+ - Taking 1st place on over 6 regional mathematical olympiads over the years
+ - Taking twice 5th place on the **national mathematical competitions**

 ## Strengths